muctadir/lama/README.md

 .\start-linux.sh
 ```

 You should now have LaMa running in your browser.
+You can open the link that you defined in the .env file.

 ### Environment variables